- Installation Guide for Arkime

 You’ll need to provide the URL of the OpenSearch/Elasticsearch database and the password you set during the OpenSearch/Elasticsearch installation.

-If using the builtin OpenSearch/Elasticsearch certificates, you’ll need to add a –insecure option if not on the same server.
+If using the builtin OpenSearch/Elasticsearch certificates, you’ll need to add the --insecure option when not running on the same server as the database.

 /opt/arkime/db/db.pl --esuser admin https://localhost:9200 init